knwin/generic/gscript.md

-# How tos in GScript
+# How to's in GScript

 ### How to add a menu
 ```